JangoBoogaloo/LeetCodeExcercise/README.md

 This repo is design to practice leetcode questions base on topics.

-For example if you are not familiar with `Sliding Window`.
-You can filter by [`sliding window`](https://github.com/JangoBoogaloo/LeetCodeExcercise/labels/sliding%20window) label pull requests to find questions of this topic.
+For example if you are not familiar with `backtrack`.
+You can filter by [`backtrack`](https://github.com/JangoBoogaloo/LeetCodeExcercise/pulls?q=is%3Apr+is%3Amerged+label%3Abacktrack) label pull requests to find questions of this topic.

 ## TODO